Reduce waste, reduce single-use plastic, fridge hacks, food storage hacks, and how to organize your fridge!

 If you want to get notifications when I post, then feel free to subscribe to my blog.
 Alternatively, follow me on Instagram.

 2) Beeswax wraps – These wraps are a great alternative to cling film.
 They can be bought as sheets or a long roll that you can cut to size (similar to cling film).

-3) Eco-friendly Reusable bags – Once again, these have been an absolute saviour to help go plastic-free.
-These reusable, eco-friendly bags are perfect for storing produce and various foods at home, as well as taking to the shop, grocery stores and the farmers market.
+3) Eco-friendly Reusable bags – Once again, these have been an absolute savior to help go plastic-free.
+These reusable, eco-friendly bags are perfect for storing produce and various foods at home, as well as taking to the shop, grocery stores, and the farmers market.